-The quarters ended September 30, 2015 and March 31, 2015 where NuLegacy recognized a larger foreign exchange gain in connection with NuLegacy's US cash and US deposits along with the NuLegacy's available for sale financial assets denominated in British Pounds as both currencies continued to strengthen against the Canadian dollar.
+- The quarter ended December 31, 2016 had a higher net and comprehensive losses due to a larger amount recognized as share based payments based on stock options granted and vested during the period. - The quarter ended September 30, 2015 where a large foreign exchange gain was recognized in connection with NuLegacy's US cash and deposits along with the NuLegacy's available for sale financial assets denominated in British Pounds as both currencies strengthened against the Canadian dollar.